W: Wells - weston

 None of this is intended to discredit Gary.
 In a sport where competitiveness was nothing at all to do with results we have seen time and time again that the most loyal and important workers were those who were content to allow others to take the limelight.

 German mid heavyweight visited Britain in 1953 and made a number of further visits during the 1950s.
 Was knocked out by Al Hayes at the Royal Albert Hall, and lost to Dennis Mitchell in the 1956 Royal Albert Hall heavyweight tournament.
-Reward came his way with a victory over Alf Cadman on television.
+Reward came his way with a defeat of Alf Cadman on television.

 Yes there was wrestling life in the 1920s, and Heritage member Ron Historyo discovered it.
 Whilst just about every other wrestling source states there was no wrestling in Britain between 1910 and 1930 Ron has disproved this opinion on numerous occasions, and none more forcibly than in the case of Sid Weston.